Selective inference after feature selection via multiscale bootstrap: An overview of multiscale bootstrap

 However, in most practical situations, it is difficult to access the model space and to obtain the explicit formula of the hypothesis region in the model space.
-Thus, we cannot compute the signed distance $v(y)$ in general.
+Thus, we cannot compute the signed distance $v(H|y)$ in general.
 To overcome this difficulty, \citet{Shimodaira:2002:AUT,Shimodaira:2004:AUT,Shimodaira08} propose a new bootstrap method, called {\it multiscale bootstrap}.
-In multiscale bootstrap, the geometric quantities such as the signed distance $v(y)$ and the mean curvature of $\partial H$ at $\hat{\mu}(y)$ are estimated based on the scaling law of the bootstrap probabilities, and an accurate $p$-value is computed based on these estimated quantities.
-Let $\alpha_{\sigma^2}(H|y)=P_{\sigma^2}(Y^\ast \in H | y)$ be the bootstrap probability with scale $\sigma>0$.
-We will denote by $\Phi(x)$ the cumulative distribution function of the standard normal distribution, and write $\bar{\Phi}(x)=1-\Phi(x)$.
-For a general region $H$, we define the normalized bootstrap $z$-value as $\psi_{\sigma^2}(H|y):=\sigma \bar{\Phi}^{-1}(\alpha_{\sigma^2}(H|y))$.
-Then, we have the following scaling law of the bootstrap probabilities:
+In multiscale bootstrap, the geometric quantities such as the signed distance $v(H|y)$ and the mean curvature of $\partial H$ are estimated based on the scaling law of the bootstrap probabilities, and an accurate $p$-value is computed based on these estimated quantities.